liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices.markdown

 and device that consumes it.

-This provides faster loading times for devices with a slower connection, saving bandwidth, and also gives administrative control over the image quality provided.
+This provides faster loading times for devices with a slower connection, saving bandwidth, and also gives administrative control over the image quality.

 ## How It Works [](id=how-it-works)